Updated: Jun 30

 1. At the present time budgets in schools are extremely tight so some of their decisions are based on funds rather than needs.

 2. Local Authorities have tight budgets too for education and so the decision about how often a school can access a specialist teacher or educational psychologist are based on funding too.
+Schools have to prioritise which pupils see these specialists as the school can only access them so many times per year.

 3. Quite often a school SENCo will be genuinely convinced they are doing everything that can be done to help your child – but they are doing this ‘blind’ without any actual evidence that what they are doing will effectively help YOUR child.